-Scott has been on a City of Greater Geelong council board 'Future Proofing Geelong' for 3 years and is on the Victorian Motor Cycle council for 2 years and the president of Otways Trail Riders (OTR - a local motorcycle club) for 10 years and one of (4) life members with OTR.
+Scott has been on the City of Greater Geelong council board 'Future Proofing Geelong' for 3 years.
+He was also on the Victorian Motor Cycle council for 2 years and the president of Otways Trail Riders (OTR - a local motorcycle club) for 10 years and one of (4) life members with OTR.